Reducing Flood Risk

 Over the years the Board and its predecessors have continued with passion to improve and maintain the drainage systems, which has helped create the thriving local economy and environment we all enjoy today.

 The Board and its predecessors have been very successful in reducing flood risk over the years.
-So successful in fact, that many people living and working in the area know nothing of the Water Level Management Board or the Environment Agency and the vital work that we do to help prevent flooding and drought, protect the environment and facilitate land use.
+So successful in fact, that many people living and working in the area know nothing of the Water Level Management Board or the Environment Agency and the vital work that we do collectively to help prevent flooding and drought, protect the environment and facilitate land use.

 Our success is inevitably measured by what does not happen rather than what does happen, which means that if flooding or drought does not occur frequently the value of what we do is sometimes questioned.
 But it is precisely because we continually maintain, improve and watch over the drainage system that we are actually able to reduce the risk of flooding and drought, protect the environment and facilitate land use.

 Great strides forward have been made over the years: the system of drainage which was based on an individual’s liability to repair a particular stretch of drain gave way to the small District centred on a particular drain or outfall.
-The coming of expensive machinery and modern methods resulted in their amalgamation into an organisation big enough to access the professional staff and the machinery and equipment essential to efficient drainage but without losing the intimate contact with the land, which is at the very heart of good water level management.
+The coming of expensive machinery and modern methods resulted in their amalgamation into an organisation big enough to access the professional staff, machinery and equipment essential to efficient drainage but crucially, without losing the intimate contact with the land, which is at the very heart of good drainage and water level management.

 With passion, foresight and common sense, we will be allowed to continue to evolve and help protect the people of Pevensey and Cuckmere, whatever the cost may be, for generations to come.